-Figure 1.14: Flight directions of gannets recorded during aerial surveys of Hornsea Three plus a 4 km buffer undertaken between April 2016 and February 2017.
+Figure 1.14: Flight directions of gannets in the breeding season recorded during aerial surveys of Hornsea Three plus a 4 km buffer undertaken between April 2016 and November 2017.

-1.6.7.10 Gannet is considered to have an International conservation status in the context of Hornsea Three as there is the potential for connectivity between the Flamborough and Filey Coast pSPA breeding colony and Hornsea Three based on the mean-maximum foraging range of gannet (229.4 km).
-In addition to this, population estimates of gannet in Hornsea Three plus a 4 km buffer in the breeding season for all months between April and July exceed the 1% threshold of the regional breeding population (Table 1.16; Table 1.5).
-The 1% thresholds of the national and international populations for gannet are not surpassed in any month.
+1.6.8.12 Gannet is considered to have an International conservation status as there is the potential for connectivity between the Flamborough and Filey Coast pSPA breeding colony and Hornsea Three based on the mean-maximum foraging range of gannet (229.4 km).
+In addition to this, population estimates of gannet in Hornsea Three plus a 4 km buffer in the breeding season for all months between April and July in both survey years and August 2017 exceed the 1% importance threshold of the regional breeding population (Table 1.16; Table 1.5).
+The 1% importance thresholds of the national and international populations for gannet are not surpassed in any month.
 Therefore based on potential SPA connectivity and the regional importance of gannet populations within Hornsea Three plus a 4 km buffer, gannet is identified as a VOR and considered for further assessment as a species with an International conservation value.